What is cryptocurrency?

 Units of cryptocurrency are created through a process called mining, which involves using computer power to unravel complex mathematical problems that generate coins.
-Users also can buy currencies from brokers, then store and spend them using cryptographic wallets.
+Users also can buy currencies from brokers, and then store and spend them using cryptographic wallets.

 If you have cryptocurrency, you have nothing real.
 You have a key that permits you to transfer a record or unit of measurement from person to person without a trusted third party.

-Although bitcoin has been around since 2009, applications of cryptocurrencies and blockchain technology within the financial context are still emerging, and more uses are expected in the future.
+Although Bitcoin has been around since 2009, applications of cryptocurrencies and blockchain technology within the financial context are still emerging, and more uses are expected in the future.

 There are thousands of cryptocurrencies. a number of the simplest known include:

 Founded in 2009, Bitcoin was the primary cryptocurrency and remains the foremost commonly traded.
-The currency was developed by Satoshi Nakamoto – widely believed to be a pseudonym for a private or group of individuals whose precise identity remains unknown.
+The currency was developed by Satoshi Nakamoto – widely believed to be a pseudonym for a private group of individuals whose precise identity remains unknown.

-This currency is almost like bitcoin but has moved more quickly to develop new innovations, including faster payments and processes to permit more transactions.
+This currency is almost like Bitcoin but has moved more quickly to develop new innovations, including faster payments and processes to permit more transactions.

-cryptocurrency link for Purchase
+Cryptocurrency link for Purchase